DI-LEO-GIUSEPPE-GABRIELE/S00004924_programming-principles-project/README.md

 # Git

-In this project is implemented the git versioning system, the main branch is "master"
+In this project is implemented the git versioning system, the main branch is basically "main"

 # Exercises